 Tips for Commuting: Working from home

-We’d be crazy to skip the working from home crowd given the way 2020 has gone for most people.
-But for those working from home, even if your ‘commute’ is only a few feet, it is definitely still a commute none the less.
+We’d be crazy to skip the working-from-home-crowd given the way the past few years have gone for most people.
+But for those working from home, even if your ‘commute’ is only a few feet, it is still a commute nonetheless.

 If you’re stuck, get up and get outside.
 You’re likely to find inspiration waiting.